pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ## History (deprecated)

-Requires Message Persistence (enable in Admin Portal).

-Alternative method:
-- Deprecated.
-Use fetch history instead.
+Requires Message Persistence.
+Deprecated — use Fetch History instead.

-Fetches historical messages of a channel.
-You can:
+Fetch historical messages of a channel.
+Controls:
-- Use Reverse=false (default, newest end) or Reverse=true (oldest end).
+- Reverse: false (default) searches from newest; true searches from oldest.
-- Page with Start OR End timetokens.
+- Page using Start or End.
-- Retrieve a slice with both Start AND End.
+- Slice using Start and End.
-- Limit with Count.
+- Limit using Count.

-Start & End usage:
+Start & End clarity:
-- Only Start: messages older than and up to Start.
+- Start only: older than and up to Start.
-- Only End: messages matching End and newer.
+- End only: match End and newer.
-- Both: messages between Start and End (inclusive of End).
+- Both: between Start and End (inclusive of End).
-Max 100 messages per call; page by adjusting Start if more are available.
+- Max 100 messages per call; page by adjusting Start.

 ### Method(s)